Clinical Medical Assisting Short-Term Technical Certificate

 Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of MTH 0500 with a grade of C or higher within the past ten (10) years.
 Students are excused from math/algebra placement tests if they have obtained a C or better in a college-level math course within the past ten (10) years or an appropriate recent high school Algebra II grade in accordance with College policy.

-Students who have met the admission requirements are eligible to start the Clinical Medical Assisting program's technical (MAS) course sequence.
+Students who have met the admission requirements are eligible to start the Clinical Medical Assisting Short-Term Technical Certificate program's technical (MAS) course sequence.
 Students must contact the Medical Assisting Program Coordinator for academic advising and approval to enroll in the MAS courses.
-Students must maintain an overall C or 2.0 grade point average (GPA) for the courses in the Clinical Medical Assisting curriculum in order to be enrolled in the MAS courses.
+Students must maintain an overall C or 2.0 grade point average (GPA) for the courses in the Clinical Medical Assisting Short-Term Technical Certificate curriculum in order to be enrolled in the MAS courses.

 Health and Background Check Requirements

-All Clinical Medical Assisting certificate students must provide documentation of having worked for a minimum of one-year as a medical assistant.
+All Clinical Medical Assisting Short-Term Technical Certificate program students must provide documentation of having worked for a minimum of one-year as a medical assistant.
 Students who are currently employed as a medical assistant already meet the health and background check requirements.
 Students who are not currently employed as a medical assistant must meet health requirements, obtain a criminal background check, and have current Basic Life Support (BLS)/professional cardiopulmonary resuscitation (CPR) certification prior to admission for the certificate.